Full Menu

 Complete the MCPS Parent/Guardian and Community Volunteer Form or the MCPS Volunteers in the Virtual Classroom form as appropriate.
 These forms serve as an introduction of yourself, your interests and availability in volunteering, and some important reminders about volunteers in schools.

-Complete the two part mandatory online Recognizing Child Abuse and Neglect Training and the Vaccination attestation component.
-This two part training is required for any volunteer who regularly supports schools, chaperones a field trip, etc. and is available in multiple languages.
+Complete the mandatory online Recognizing Child Abuse and Neglect Training.
+This training is required for any volunteer who regularly supports schools, chaperones a field trip, etc. and is available in multiple languages.
 When the course is completed, a report is created to serve as proof of satisfying the training requirement.

 Contact the school(s) where you wish to serve and provide them with a copy of the following: